MikkelHansen95/dataset/README.md

 Which english action movie had the biggest revenue?

-Plot histogram with number of movies per day in year for 'adult' and 'non adult' movies.
+Plot histogram with number of movies according to release for 'adult' and 'non adult' movies.

 Scatter-Plot with runtime as y value and release date as x value.